 Hours with a grade of WU count as hours attempted but not completed for the purposes of financial aid.
-Withdrawal from the University may therefore have an adverse effect on financial aid.
-In addition, a student who withdraws from the University the semester after being placed on Academic Probation will be considered to have two consecutive semesters below 2.0 for the purposes of calculating academic standing.
-Withdrawal from the University may therefore have an adverse effect on academic standing as well.
+Withdrawal from the university may therefore have an adverse effect on financial aid.
+In addition, a student who withdraws from the university the semester after being placed on Academic Probation will be considered to have two consecutive semesters below 3.0 for the purposes of calculating academic standing.
+Withdrawal from the university may therefore have an adverse effect on academic standing as well.
+A student may be requested to submit a Letter of Academic Appeal to determine financial aid eligibility.